11 December 1945 – 26 April 1976

 Remains of Captain Choo Yeok Boon being transported to the burial site in the Army camp, with full military honours.

 The coffin bearing the remains of Captain Choo Yeok Boon is being lowered into the grave by army officers.
-Mr Nagaratnam is seen at left.
+Mr Nagaratnam is seen at right.
 Standing at extreme right with folded arms is Isaac DCruz.

 The funeral was broadcasted by the government’s television news bulletin the same evening.
 The news read out the names of the heroes who had died.
 That fateful incident was broadcasted again in a “This Day in History” program.
 The narrator mentioned, “The sacrifice of these heroes in defending the nation is not only felt by the parents and families but by the entire citizens of Malaysia.
 It is their bravery and sacrifice that enables Malaysia to live in peace and harmony as is witnessed today.”